 • 3/4 teaspoon baking powder

-• 3 tablespoons coconut cream *may omit if needed
+• 3 tablespoons coconut cream or plain non-dairy yogurt

 • 2 tablespoons olive oil